 - 1. Involvement in the care of critically ill patients in the Surgical and Neurosciences Intensive Care Unit (SNICU) and the Cardiovascular Intensive Care Unit (CVICU) under the supervision of residents, fellows and staff. - 2.
 Participation during teaching rounds. - 3.
-Attendance at conference seminars and teaching activities provided by the SNICU and the CVICU.
+Attendance at conference seminars and teaching activities provided by the SNICU, CVICU, and COM Medical Education staff.